 A plan for supporting youth programs is needed, Judith Ashton said.

 "I would need a lot of you to come to the City Council meeting and be very strong," said Redlands Councilman Bob Gardner.
-"Request an estimate of what it would cost and put it on the agenda.
-That's what's needed to push this forward."

 The benefits of creating places for Redlands youth riled enthusiasm in the group.
 Those benefits included the arts, suggested by Ande Spencer.